Jtoosh/startup/notes.md

 ## Lecture Notes 10.15.24 - JavaScript Promises, Async Await

-- Browser rednering is single-threaded so typical sequential execution can cause the browser to hang.
+- Browser rednering is single-threaded, so typical sequential execution can cause the browser to hang.
 This is where promises come in.
 They are used to handle asynchronous operations in JavaScript.

+Promise
-A promise is an **object** that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+: an **object** that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
-Asynchronous operating is allowing the program to work on other tasks while waiting for another part of the program to finish.
+Asynchronous operating allows the program to work on other tasks while waiting for another part of the program to finish.
 It is like when I go and do another task while waiting for something in the oven to cook.

+W3Schools talks about the idea of "producing code" and "consuming code".
+The producing code is the code that takes some time, and the consuming code must wait for the results of the consuming code.

+Anatomy of a Promise:

+`new Promise(executor)`
+Where executor is a function to be executed by the constructor, which should take two functions as parameters, `resolve` and `reject`.
+The `resolve` function is used to return the result of the promise, and the `reject` function is used to return an error.
+When the `resolve` function is passed a primitive or object that can't have `then` called on it, it is instantly fulfilled.

+**Promise Syntax:**

 - A promise has 3 states: `pending` (initial state, currently running), `fulfilled` (completed successfully), and `rejected` (failed to complete).
 - A promise also has 3 important methods: `then()`, `catch()`, and `finally()`.
 The `then()` method is used to handle the fulfilled state, the `catch()` method is used to handle the rejected state, and the `finally()` method is used to run code after the promise has been settled.
 Using this is referred to as the "promise chain" or "promise syntax".
+In this syntax, the code here in the promise chain is the consuming code.

+**Async Await Syntax:**

 - Another syntax for dealing with asynchronous operations is the `async` and `await` keywords.
-The `async` keyword is used to define an asynchronous function, and the `await` keyword is used to pause the execution of the function until the promise from the `async` function is settled.
+The `async` keyword is used to define an asynchronous function.
 An `async` function always returns a promise, and the value of the promise is the value that the `async` function returns.
+The `await` keyword is used to pause the execution of the prefixed function until the promise from the `async` function is settled.
 - `await` should only be used on a top-level function, and not in a nested function.
 This is because `await` will pause the execution of the function until the promise is settled, and if the function is nested, then the parent function will also be paused.
-If a nested function needs the `await` keyword, then the parent function should also be an `async` function.
+If a nested function needs the `await` keyword, then the parent function needs to be an `async` function.

 >Figure out what the `resolve()` and `reject()` methods do.

 **Notes from kahoot:**

 - The `i` at the end of the regex statement `/A|f/i` makes the regex case-insensitive.

+## JS Promises and Async/Await assignment

+- I learned the "producing code" and "consuming code" way of thinking about promises is useful for me.
+When I tried to put the next promise inside of a function called by the `.then()` method, it didn't work.
+It only did when I placed the promise function directly inside of the `.then()` method.
+I'm not 100% sure why this is, I'll likely learn later on.
+What I did learn is that Promises are objects that take in a function to produce something, and then with the promise syntax, the promise chain consumes the product of the producing code.

+In doing these assignments, I decided to read up on callbacks, since that kept being mentioned.
+A callback in JS is a function that is passed to another function as an argument.
+In other words, it is like a higher-order function.
+In JavaScript, functions are executed in the order that they are called.
+Hence the name callback, because a function can be defined and passed as a parameter, but isn't called until the function that it is passed to is called, and it "calls back" to the callback function. **Remember** that when passing a function as an argument, don't put parenthesis.

+When using async/await, remember that the `await` keyword can only be used inside of an `async` function.
+Thus, async is only needed when I want to (1) return a Promise, or (2) use the `await` keyword.

+## JS Extra Credit notes

+- Remember that most JS methods are camel case. length, toUpperCase, toLowerCase are all string methods.
+- Date is an object type.
+Use `new Date()` to create a new instance.
+- The method to get and the full year from a date object is `getFullYear()` and `setFullYear()`.
+The method for the month is `getMonth()`, but it is zero-indexed, so January is 0, February is 1, and so on.
+The method for the day is `getDate()`.
+- All of the Math operations beyond the primative operators are in the `Math` library.
+- The JS ternary operator is the same as that in C++, `condition ? <expression if true> : <expression if false>`.
+- In a `switch` statement, the `default` keyword is what denotes a block that will execute if none of the cases are true.
+- JS's version of `for in` loops is the `for (x of array)` loop.